AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-18-ES6#7-object-literal-upgrades-and-symbols.md

 // Mark
 ```

-Here we have our office object with 3 people, two of which share the same name, a common situation.
+Here we have our office object with 3 people, two of which share the same name.
 To avoid naming collisions we can use symbols.

 ``` js